-Dentists have been successfully using Mini Dental Implants for over three decades, and when an experienced and qualified dentist such as Dr. Boatman performs the procedure, the success rate is extremely high.
+Dentists have been successfully using Mini Dental Implants for over three decades, and when experienced and qualified dentists such as Dr. Boatman and Dr. Spencer perform the procedure, the success rate is extremely high.

 The Food and Drug Administration approved Mini Dental Implants for the use of securing dentures in 2003.
 This approval was granted following significant clinical and technical evidence, as well as taking into account its successful use by dentists for over 20 years.

 There are generally 4 Mini Dental Implants implanted at the front of the lower jaw for the purpose of securing dentures.
 The procedure is relatively painless and non-invasive, and usually only involves one visit to the dentist.
 The dentist will identify the ideal placement, drill tiny holes, and secure the Mini Dental Implants into those holes.
 There is usually no need for sutures or repeat visits.

 Loose and ill-fitting dentures lead to an array of negative side effects, including difficulty in speaking, eating and self-consciousness.
 Denture wearers often struggle with adhesives and glues in an effort to find a temporary fix to ill-fitting dentures, but these are often messy and uncomfortable.
 In addition, long-term ill-fitting dentures can result in significant jaw recession, which causes dentures to fit even more poorly.